lmmx/chinois/README.md

 ``` bash
 pip install chinois
 ```

+The dependencies needed to use `bisque` and `campbells` parsing libraries are left to your taste.
+They can be installed with:

+- `pip install chinois[bisque]` for the bold new flavours of Pydantic model-based parsers in Bisque.
+- `pip install chinois[campbells]` for the Campbells parsers, preserving the heritage taste of the Beautiful Soup API.

 The dependencies needed to use `html5lib` and `lxml` parsers are not installed by default.
 They can be installed with: